lshtm-gigs/gigs/README.md

   centile.

 In growth data, z-scores and centiles represent the size a fetus, newborn, or child relative to its peers.
-Its size is considered relative to some standardising variable, which is usually age but could also be another variable such as their length.
+Size here is considered relative to a standardising variable, which is usually age but could also be another variable such as their length.
 By tracking a child’s relative size as they grow, you can see if they are achieving their growth potential or not.
 If not, this may indicate underlying issues such as ill health or undernutrition.

 ## Classification functions